-- 1. This Policy sets out the approach to marking, moderation, and feedback practices at Northeastern University London (the University).
-It should be read in conjunction with AQF7 Academic Regulations for Taught Awards Part C, and Assessment Regulations for Taught Awards, and is intended to inform staff and students as well as individuals from outside the University, such as External Examiners.
+- This Policy sets out the approach to marking, moderation, and feedback practices at Northeastern University London (the University).
+It should be read in conjunction with AQF7: Academic Regulations, Part C: Assessment Regulations, and is intended to inform staff and students as well as individuals from outside the University, such as External Examiners.

 - 2. The Policy applies to:

 - 2.1.
 Undergraduate level

 - 2.2.
-Postgraduate level
+Postgraduate Taught level

 - 2.3.
 Work related learning programmes

 - 2.4.
 Mobility programmes

 - 2.5.
 Pathway programmes

-- 2.6.
-Diploma

 - 3. Any exemptions or variations to this Policy need to be formally approved using the Variance to Academic Regulation Form.
 Otherwise, all marking, moderation and feedback should be carried out in accordance with the principles and procedures set out in this Policy.